HauschildLab/EMOO4IMD/README.md

 2. Pima Indians Diabetes
 3. Mammographic Mass

-The core EMOO / NSGA-II optimization method is maintained separately in the original repository.
+The core EMOO method is maintained separately in the original repository.
 This repository focuses on dataset-specific preprocessing, experiment execution, performance evaluation, and result generation.

 ## What is included here
 - dataset loading